risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

  You need to configure MySQL and run Maxwell's daemon to convert data changes to Kafka topics.
 For details, see the [Quick Start](https://maxwells-daemon.io/quickstart/) from Maxwell's Daemon.

-#### Create a materialized source connection using the Kafka connector
+#### Create a materialized source connection using the Kafka connector in RisingWave

 To ensure all data changes are captured, you must create a materialized source connection (`CREATE TABLE`) and specify primary keys.
 The data format must be Maxwell JSON.